 - Weight gain

-- Symptoms characteristic of other endocrine neoplasias may occur.
-(See .)
+- Symptoms characteristic of other endocrine neoplasias may occur (see article on for more information).

 - Hypoglycemia with inappropriately high insulin levels (hyperinsulinism)